WebAssembly/component-model/design/mvp/Concurrency.md

 supertask, they can be thought of as a single node in the async call stack.

-A subtask/supertask relationship is immutably established when an import is called, setting the [current task](#current-task) as the supertask of the new subtask created for the import call.
+A subtask/supertask relationship is immutably established when an import is called, setting the [current task](#current-thread-and-task) as the supertask of the new subtask created for the import call.
+Thus, one reason for associating every thread with a "containing task" is to ensure that there is always a well-defined async call stack.

 A semantically-observable use of the async call stack is to distinguish between hazardous **recursive reentrance**, in which a component instance is reentered